MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/1-odata/readme.md

 If you add more transformations to your query, you can see how they impact the generated URL.

 This behavior is important to note.
-Even though you did not implement explicit folding logic, your connector inherits these capabilities from the [OData.Feed](/powerquery-m/odata-feed) function.
+Even though you didn't implement explicit folding logic, your connector inherits these capabilities from the [OData.Feed](/powerquery-m/odata-feed) function.
 M statements are compose-able&mdash;filter contexts will flow from one function to another, whenever possible.
 This is similar in concept to the way data source functions used within your connector inherit their authentication context and credentials.
-In later lessons, you'll replace the use of [OData.Feed](/powerquery-m/odata-feed), which has native folding capabilities, with [Web.Contents](/powerquery-m/web-contents), which does not.
+In later lessons, you'll replace the use of [OData.Feed](/powerquery-m/odata-feed), which has native folding capabilities, with [Web.Contents](/powerquery-m/web-contents), which doesn't.
 To get the same level of capabilities, you'll need to use the `Table.View` interface and implement your own explicit folding logic.

 ## Loading your extension in Power BI Desktop